TCLee-tech/consuming_rest_API/Consume Twitter streaming data with webClient mono_webFlux APIs/realtime_AI_sentiment_analysis_of_streaming_data/readme.md

 Real-time sentiment analysis (Azure AI) of streaming data (tweets from Twitter)

+<strong>This is an outline of the java files in this folder</strong>

+Screengrabs and video of streaming output in IDE Terminal attached.

 // AZURE

 // pass text to Azure Cognitive Services for sentiment analysis